The amazing beaches of Venice

 In the northern third of the island, there are free beaches, areas with sun umbrellas, deck chairs, and changing cabins for rent, and resorts where one can rent an entire small hut by the beach for months at a time.

-The southern third of the island, less inhabited and wilder, offers a wonderful free beach and is home of a WWF natural reserve which is home of hundreds of species of birds as well as sea turtles and boasts the sand dunes up to 10 meters, the tallest in the northern Adriatic.
+The southern third of the island, less inhabited and wilder, offers a wonderful free beach and is home of a WWF natural reserve which is home to hundreds of species of birds as well as sea turtles and boasts the sand dunes up to 10 meters, the tallest in the northern Adriatic.
 It comes without saying that such a precious and delicate environment must be respected, right?
 So, if you want to visit, please do follow the guidelines and do not step outside of the given path when visiting the reserve.

 Finally, in the middle of the Lido you will find our beautiful and beloved Murazzi, a 5km long barrier made of gigantic white stones that protect the shore from the sea.
 There, Venetians love to hang out with their friends, swim, go for a run, or do barbecues.
 Moreover, some Venetians built artisanal straw and wood huts on the Murazzi and by the small beaches in from of them, where anyone can get shelter from the sun and feel a Robinson Crusoe.